pyladies/pyladies/.github/PULL_REQUEST_TEMPLATE.md

 # PyLadies Pull Request
 _Please document the following.
 We will aim to be as timely as possible in processing your pull request, however as this is a volunteer staffed project anticipate at least a week for pull requests to start to be reviewed._

-## Is this pull requesting adding or updating a [PyLadies chapter information](https://github.com/pyladies/pyladies#to-add-a-new-pyladies-location)?
+## Is this pull requesting adding or updating a [PyLadies chapter website](https://github.com/pyladies/pyladies#to-add-a-new-pyladies-location)?
 <!--
 Example of response:

 Mark which one is correct.
+Only open pull requests to add your PyLadies chapter information to the [official locations list](https://pyladies.com/locations/).
+This repository no longer hosts official PyLadies chapter websites.
 -->

 - [ ] Yes
 - [ ] No